What If I Was Not Wearing My Seatbelt?

-Many people injured by the negligence of someone else in a Boston auto accident were not wearing their seat belt.
-These innocent victims of personal injury oftentimes worry they will be found at-fault, or partially at-fault, for not wearing their seat belt.
-Massachusetts law requires, with limited exceptions, all motorists to wear a seat belt.
-However, Massachusetts law is well settled that failure to wear a seat belt is not evidence of negligence.
+Many people injured by the negligence of someone else in a Boston auto accident were not wearing their seatbelt.
+These innocent victims of personal injury oftentimes worry they will be found at-fault, or partially at-fault, for not wearing their seatbelt at the time of the crash.
+Massachusetts law requires, with limited exceptions, all motorists to wear a seatbelt.
+However, Massachusetts law is well-settled that failure to wear a seatbelt is not evidence of negligence.

-However, sometimes insurance companies and defense lawyers at trial try to argue that the failure to wear a seat belt caused greater injury than would have been suffered had a seat belt been worn.
-In that case as judge may allow evidence of non use of a seat belt for this limited purpose.
+However, sometimes insurance companies and defense lawyers at trial try to argue the failure to wear a seatbelt caused greater injury than would have been suffered had a seatbelt been worn.
+In that case a judge may allow evidence of non-use of a seatbelt for this limited purpose.

-Obviously we encourage all motorists to use their seat belts at all times.
-However, for those not wearing one and who were injured in a crash, evidence of non-use can not be used to show negligence.
+Obviously we encourage all motorists to use their seatbelts at all times.
+However, for those not wearing one and who were injured in a crash, evidence of non-use of a seatbelt cannot be used to show negligence.